Priti Patel ‘threatened to sue Suella Braverman’ over asylum overcrowding claims

 Cabinet Office minister Oliver Dowden said the government wants to “get cracking” on sending migrants on a one-way trip to Rwanda, with plans being made for summer deportations.

-“As soon as that [court] process is through – and I’m confident our policy is lawful – we will get cracking straight away with the Rwanda policy and use that as a tool in our armoury.”
+“As soon as that [court] process is through – and I’m confident our policy is lawful – we will get cracking straight away with the Rwanda policy and use that as a tool in our armoury,” he told Sky News Sophy Ridge on Sunday.

-Mr Dowden claimed the government was “forced” to ban asylum claims from small boat arrivals, telling Sky News he did not “relish” the drastic action.

-“I don’t relish any of this and I really wish we didn’t have to do it, and the government isn’t running to do this.
+Mr Dowden claimed the government was “forced” to ban asylum claims from small boat arrivals, claiming he did not “relish” the drastic action.
+“I don’t relish any of this and I really wish we didn’t have to do it ...
 The government is doing this because this is a major problem.
 We are being forced to do it.”

 On her weekend trip to Rwanda, Ms Braverman expanded the agreement with the country to incorporate all those deemed to have illegally entered the UK as opposed to solely asylum seekers.